NitaDwiFitriani/20922303_Nita-Dwi-Fitriani/README.md

 **History of Progress / Bugs Fixed:**
 - Unable to perform unit cell upgrades and no vacancy dopant experiments.

-For any questions, please reach out to Zhantao at [zhantao@mit.edu](mailto:zhantao@mit.edu).
+if you want to do development like I did, you can contact For any questions, please reach out to Zhantao at [zhantao@mit.edu](mailto:zhantao@mit.edu).